rober12345/k-nearest-neighbors-project-tutorial/README.md

 **Step 7:**

-For the recommender system to do not get confused, for example between 'Jennifer Aniston' and 'Jennifer Conelly', we will remove spaces between words with a function.
+For the recommender system to not get confused, for example between 'Jennifer Aniston' and 'Jennifer Conelly', we will remove spaces between words with a function.

 ```py
 def collapse(L):